sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

 For PDE constrained shape optimization, it is common to use a bilinear form based on the linear elasticity equations, which enables smooth mesh deformations.
-This bilinear form is given as follows, in a general form, that is also implemented in CASHOCS
+This bilinear form is given as follows, in a general form, that is also implemented in cashocs

 .. math::